laurentverbruggen/concourse-git-semver-tag-resource/README.md

 A resource for managing a version number on a git repository by using tags.

 Conceptually it is based on the [concourse semver resource](https://github.com/concourse/semver-resource) but there is only git and it is focused on tags instead of a file in the repository.
-Also versioning semantics are base
+Also versioning semantics are based [npm semver](https://github.com/npm/node-semver) which has a slightly different API.

 ## Installing